Richard’s Correspondence On Mailing List ‘D’

 • ‘friend: a person you know well and regard with affection and trust’. ~ (Princeton’s WordNet 1.6).

 • ‘friend (word history): a friend is a lover, literally.
-The relationship between Latin amicus ‘friend’ and amos ‘I love’ is clear, as is the relationship between Greek philos ‘friend’ and phileo ‘I love’.
-In English, though, we have to go back a millennium before we see the verb related to friend.
-At that time, freond, the Old English word for ‘friend,’ was simply the present participle of the verb freon, ‘to love’.
+The relationship between Latin amicus, ‘friend’ and amos, ‘I love’ is clear, as is the relationship between Greek philos, ‘friend’ and phileo, ‘I love’.
+In English, though, it is necessary to go back a millennium before the verb related to friend can be seen.
+At that time, freond, the Old English word for ‘friend’, was simply the present participle of the verb freon, ‘to love’.
 The Germanic root behind this verb is fri-, which meant ‘to like, love, be friendly to’. ~ (American Heritage Dictionary).

 Of course the words ‘friendly’ and ‘friendliness’ have different connotations to the root meanings of ‘friend’ and ‘friendship’ ... such connotations as amity, affability, amiability, geniality, cordiality, courtesy, civility, helpfulness, kindliness, gentleness, benevolence, and so on.